Status: Draft

 - The PVM loads the actor class and state.

-method_name is looked up on the class; unknown methods raise AttributeError — converted to ActorCallError.
+method_name is looked up; unknown methods raise AttributeError — converted to ActorCallError.

-- The handler runs under its declared handler mode (§6).
+- The handler runs under its declared permission (§7) and handler mode (§8).

 - Return value is CBOR-encoded and returned to the caller (for